TIMELINE-NMC Health's expansion and ailments

 NMC is promoted to the blue chip FTSE 100 index.

-NMC raises $2 billion to be used for general corporate purposes and partly to refinance existing debt, sources say here
+NMC raises $2 billion for general corporate purposes and for the refinancing of existing debt, sources say here

 October

-NMC guides to double-digit revenue and core earnings growth in 2020.
+NMC guides for double-digit revenue and core earnings growth in 2020.

 Dec.
 17